gavinmcfarland/figma-store/README.md

 # Figma Store

-This allows you to create stores which can persists in `clientStorage` and `pluginData`.
+Simplifies state management in Figma plugins by syncing reactive values to `clientStorage` and `pluginData` behind the scenes.

 > [!NOTE]
 > This is still a work in progress and things might not work as expected.
 It currently only supports Svelte.